-For this speedy plant-based stew, you'll toast warming spices before adding tomatoes, lentils and fresh spinach.
-Top with chilli-peanut crumbs and cooling coconut yoghurt to serve.
+For this speedy plant-based stew, you'll toast warming spices before adding tomatoes, lentils and spinach.
+Top with chilli-peanut crumbs and coconut yoghurt to serve.
 Stew-pendous!

 Percentages are based on an adult's daily intake

 |Typical Values||per 100g||per serving|